 Director of Operations

-Blakely is thrilled to be joining the Actor’s Academy for the Performing Arts!
-Blakely recently moved from Memphis, TN to Denver, CO, and has been involved in theatre since she was six years old.
-She received her BFA in Theatre Design and Technical Production from the University of Memphis, and has worked as a stage manager for the Tennessee Shakespeare Company, Theatre Memphis, the Orlando Repertory Theatre, the Sands Theatre Company, and PCPA Theaterfest.
+Blakely is thrilled to be in her fourth year with the Actor’s Academy for the Performing Arts and Rocky Mountain Theatre for Kids!
+Blakely has been involved in theatre since she was six years old, and is excited to continue fostering her passion with our remarkably talented AAPA students.
+She received her BFA in Theatre Design and Technical Production from the University of Memphis, and worked as a freelance stage manager for the Tennessee Shakespeare Company, Theatre Memphis, the Orlando Repertory Theatre, the Sands Theatre Company, and PCPA Theaterfest before joining AAPA.
 Some of her favorite stage management credits include Richard III, The Addams Family, Freckleface Strawberry, Shrek: The Musical, The Rivals, Hairspray, and The Phantom of the Opera.